bmaupin/epub-bibles/README.md

 #### Linux/Mac/Windows

-While you can read these files on a computer, it's less work and you'll have more options with a site such as [bible.com](https://www.bible.com/bible/)
+You can read these files using an app such as [calibre](https://calibre-ebook.com/).

 ## Features